Irwin 37 Used Boat Review

 The Irwin 37 comes standard with a sloop rig; the roller furling genoa was an almost unanimously specified option.
 A cutter rig (with a club jib) and a ketch rig were two other options.
 In any configuration she is a boat that seems ideally suited for a couple to sail.
 The sail area is modest with the ketch carrying about 60 square feet more sail than the sloop, just about enough to compensate for the windage of the mizzen mast.
 Personally we think the cutter rig is the best answer of the three, the staysail providing a handy headsail in hefty conditions and doing away with the clutter, expense and windage of the mizzen.

 Plainly the standard shoal draft keel without a centerboard is inadequate for sailing to windward.
-If a buyer wants shoal draft, he should consider the centerboard version.
+If a buyer wants shoal draft, they should consider the centerboard version.
 The board does thunk in its trunk when down, a harmless if annoying distraction.

 Fully raised it remains quiet; what a relief in the middle of the night at anchor.